-- Valvular stenosis - Mild can be evaluated each trimester and prior to delivery - Moderate-severe can be evaluated monthly - Valvular regurgitation - Mild-moderate regurgitation can be evaluated each trimester and prior to delivery - Severe regurgitation can be evaluated monthly - Pre-pregnancy evaluation with mechanical or bioprosthetic heart valves if not done within the previous year - Prior Postpartum Cardiomyopathy: can be repeated at the end of the 1st and 2nd trimesters, 1 month prior to delivery, after delivery prior to hospital discharge, 1 month postpartum, and serially including up to 6 months after normalization of ejection fraction - Syndromes potentially involving the aorta (i.e., Marfan's, Ehlers-Danlos, Loeys-Dietz, or Turner syndrome): for mildly dilated aorta can repeat TTE every 12 weeks; for severely dilated aorta can repeat TTE monthly; can evaluate for 6 months postpartum
+- Valvular stenosis - Mild can be evaluated each trimester and prior to delivery - Moderate-severe can be evaluated monthly - Valvular regurgitation - Mild-moderate regurgitation can be evaluated each trimester and prior to delivery - Severe regurgitation can be evaluated monthly - Pre-pregnancy evaluation with mechanical or bioprosthetic heart valves (if not done within the previous year) - Prior Postpartum Cardiomyopathy: can be repeated at the end of the 1st and 2nd trimesters, 1 month prior to delivery, after delivery prior to hospital discharge, 1 month postpartum, and serially including up to 6 months after normalization of ejection fraction - Aortopathic Ssyndromes potentially involving the aorta (i.e., Marfan's, Ehlers-Danlos, Loeys-Dietz, or Turner's syndrome) or known dilated aortic root or ascending aorta: may be approved for pre-pregnancy planning and for monitoring each trimester during pregnancy and again several weeks post-partum.
+More frequent imaging may be approved depending on aortic diameter, aortic growth rate and comorbidities predisposing to dissection (i.e., presence of an aortopathic syndrome, HTN)27. for mildly dilated aorta can repeat TTE every 12 weeks (about 3 months); for severely dilated aorta can repeat TTE monthly; can evaluate for 6 months postpartum

-Adult Congenital Heart Disease^{14, 38, 39}
+Adult Congenital Heart Disease^{16, 45, 46}